httpwg/wg-materials/ietf121/minutes.md

 #### Template-Driven CONNECT for TCP](https://datatracker.ietf.org/doc/draft-ietf-httpbis-connect-tcp/) -- Ben Schwartz _remote_ ([slides](template-driven-connect.pdf))

 David Schinazi: We already live in a world where we already need more than a URI.
 You need a separate part of your config, such as how to configure a proxy.
 We already have a solution for.
-Recommendation: wahtever mechanism you use to configure your client with a proxy should include the upgrade tokens.
+Recommendation: whatever mechanism you use to configure your client with a proxy should include the upgrade tokens.
 We should have 2 upgrade tokens, and clients or servers can choose what they implement.
 No "MUST implement"

 Kazuho Oku: Mostly agree with David.
-We have 3 options including "legacy CONNECT" Wondering if poeple are interested in implementing 'connect-tcp'
+We have 3 options including "legacy CONNECT" Wondering if people are interested in implementing 'connect-tcp'

 Tommy Pauly: Agree its vague what connect-tcp means.
 Recommend it's always the capsule.
 Puts it on par with other token based protocols.
 If you want no capsule, just use legacy CONNECT.
 This removes one of the variables